-- Alleviate current local and regional transportation overcrowding.
+- Alleviate local and regional trans-bay commute traffic.

-- Provide transportation resiliency in the event of an earthquake, BART or Bay Bridge failure or other unplanned event.
+- Provide transportation resiliency in the event of an earthquake, BART, or Bay Bridge failure or another unplanned event.

 - Engage the San Francisco community in the planning process for a working Central Waterfront.